holdensmagicalunicorn/splunk-sdk-python/README.md

 *Welcome to the Splunk SDK for Python!*

-The SDK contains library code and examples designed to enable developers to build applications using Splunk.
+This SDK contains library code and examples designed to enable developers to build applications using Splunk.

 Splunk is a search engine and analytic environment that uses a distributed